pr3cog/pr3cog/README.md

 # Experimenting with Taype and Coil integration

 The Taype compiler is also able to generate FHE programs from high-level Taype source code, by integrating the Coil compiler.
-A set of Taype examples using the Coil driver can be found at `~/taype/examples/coil/coil.tp`.
+A set of Taype examples that use the Coil driver can be found at `~/taype/examples/coil/coil.tp`.
 For instance, to build and execute the `test_elem` example, run:

 ``` sh
 cabal run shake -- build/coil